michelleenos/lunchmoney-tools/README.md

 npm install -g .
 ```

-After installation, you can run `lm-tools` from anywhere in your terminal.

-Alternatively, you can run the cli as a node app directly from your project:
+You can now run `lm-tools` from anywhere in your terminal.
+Alternatively, you can run the cli as a node app directly from the project:

 ```bash
 node dist/cli/index.js